terib0l/graduation-study/README.md

 # Graduation-study

 ## Description
-This is my graduation-study record.
+This is one of my graduation-study record.
 I studied about honeypot on HTTPS.
+This is dirty code, but I leave it as a memorial.

 ## Contents
 * hpot.py : script for parse log